Nebukam/PCGExtendedToolkit/_sources/nodes/sampling/sampling-nearest-polyline.md

 | Target Extents          | Reverse the sampling mechanisms so points will sample the targets which `Extents` contains them.<br>**At the time of writing, will only check targets which position in world space is within range.**<br>*It is recommend to use a max range of `0` with this method.* |

 {% include_relative settings-weighting.md %}

 ---
+## Weighting

+{% include img a='docs/relax/range.png' %}

+> Note that the `Effective Range` method tends to spread/scale the input set of values -- but allows one to leverage the full range of the curve no matter the min/max input values.
+> **Hence, using `Full Range` with only high (or low) input value will only sample a very narrow portion of the curve.**
+{: .infos-hl }

+---
 # Inputs